 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
 Appendix I explains the different types of abuse.
+The impact on children of all forms of domestic abuse, including where they see, hear or experience their effects.
+Abusive behaviour is usually also harmful to the perpetrator.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Appendix I defines neglect in more detail.